GochoMugo/submarine/docs/github.md

 ### new_token()

 Generate a new github accesstoken.
-You will be prompted for credentials
+You will be prompted for credentials.

+Alias: `gh.new_token`

 ### clone(repoSlug)